frankbraun/frankbraun.github.io/zecbag/index.md

 ## Starting point

-Bitcoin is king and it's sucking in more capital than a drunken Saylor could spent.
+Bitcoin is king and it's sucking in more capital than a drunken Saylor could spend.

 The narrative has shifted from electronic cash to *store of value* (SoV) and *digital gold*, with the [mempool](https://mempool.space) being pretty empty, resulting in low on-chain transaction fees.